-- "Overview" below
+- "Overview" on the next page

-- "Prerequisites" below
+- "Prerequisites" on the next page

 - "Deploy" on the next page

-- "Deploy in cluster environment" on page 40
+- "Deploy in cluster environment" on page 37

 Installing the ALM Octane RPM package does the following:

 - Creates the correct directory structure. - Copies all the files to the right locations. - Creates a user and group for running the ALM Octane service that starts the ALM Octane server.